postman721/Vol2X/README.md

 python3

 The actual package names might differ depending on the system.
 Furthermore, python should be installed by default in most system.
-In reality the only packages that you might need to install for Vol2X might be pulseaudio and python-pyqt5 or similar.
+In reality the only package that you might need to install for Vol2X might be python-pyqt5 or similar.

 Vol2x-QT5 features: